ToofDerling/CbzMage/README.md

 * **The database.** In the titles directory there's a database file with the state of every title that has passed through CbzMage.
 It's used when checking if a title has been updated and to store the new name and publisher of the title if you edit these values.
 * **The "GUI" mode.** This simply means that if you run CbzMage by doubleclicking the exe it will detect that and make the window hang around until you press enter.
 You can also create a shortcut for each of the modes (open Properties for the shortcut and add the parameter in Target) and have one file to doubleclick on for scan and one for convert.

-That's it.
+**Credits.**

+The azw parser is mostly copied from the [Mobi Metadata Reader](https://www.mobileread.com/forums/showthread.php?t=185565) by Limey.
+I cleaned it up, fixed the FullName parsing, and added support for retrieving SD and HD images, the rest is Limey's work.
+This [Stack Overflow post](https://stackoverflow.com/questions/24233834/getting-cover-image-from-a-mobi-file) was very helpful when figuring out how to extract cover images.

+**That's it.**

 If you have any questions or want to request a feature use Discussions.
 If you want to report a bug use Issues.
 Happy converting.